evmos/evmos/docs/users/wallets/metamask.md

 # MetaMask

-Connect your Metamask wallet with Point network. {synopsis}
+Connect your Metamask wallet with Point Chain. {synopsis}

 - [Install Metamask](https://metamask.io/download/) {prereq}

 The [MetaMask](https://metamask.io/) browser extension is a wallet for accessing Ethereum-enabled applications and managing user identities.
 It can be used to connect to {{ $themeConfig.project.name }} through the official testnet or via a locally-running {{ $themeConfig.project.name }} node.

 ::: tip
-If you are planning on developing on Point network locally and you haven’t already set up your own local node, refer to [the quickstart tutorial](../../validators/quickstart/run_node.md), or follow the instructions in the [GitHub repository](https://github.com/evmos/evmos/).
+If you are planning on developing on Point Chain locally and you haven’t already set up your own local node, refer to [the quickstart tutorial](../../validators/quickstart/run_node.md), or follow the instructions in the [GitHub repository](https://github.com/pointnetwork/point-chain/).
 :::

 ## Adding a New Network